How To Train For A Race And Still Have A Life - Orange Mud, LLC

 Make a training schedule to allow for other activities

-Make sure you keep in mind any vacations, family or work events and other important dates in your life when planning your training program for your marathon.
-Unless you are a professional runner, running and training should not be the top priority of your life.
-You need to balance between your other obligations, family and work time too.
-So, even if you are going on a business trip or a vacation, you can still run, but make sure you set your mileage goals and running timeline, so that your training doesn’t interfere with your life.
+Make sure you keep in mind any vacations, family, or work events and other important dates in your life when planning your training program for your marathon.
+Unless you are a professional runner, running and training for a race should not be the top priority of your life.
+You need to balance your other obligations, family, and work time too.
+So, even if you are going on a business trip or a vacation, you can still run, but make sure you set your mileage goals and running timeline so that your training doesn’t interfere with your life.
 Don't forget the right footwear for exercise – visit our website Comfort Hacks if you need specific footwear.

 Also, make sure you schedule your runs for the time of day when it will not hinder the other chores and activities you have planned.
 Getting up earlier than usual and pre-dawn or early running could be a good option for those who need time for other chores later on in the day.
 Set a time limit for your run, and stick to it - do not run more or less for that particular run.
 This will allow you to be able to plan the rest of your day and will help you lead your life as you normally do when you are not training for a marathon.